Trader’s Notebook

 Principal Analysis:

 • Rising wave 5{0} is underway.
+It is a wave of Intermediate degree that began in December 2018.

-• It is in its final subwave, wave 5{-1}
+• It is in its final subwave, wave 5{-1}.

-• Within wave 5{-1}, rising waves 3{-2}, 3{-3} and 3{-4} are underway, as is the smallest wave labeled on the chart, wave 3{-5}.
+• Within wave 5{-1}, rising waves 3{-2}, 3{-3} and 3{-4} are underway, as is wave 5{-5}.

-• Downtrending wave 4{-5} is in its 1st subwave, wave A{-6}, which in turn is in its last subwave, wave 5{-7}, which is in its next-to-the-last subwave, wave 4{-8}.
+• Wave 5{-6} is underway and is in its final subwave, uptrending wave 5{-7}, which in turn is in its final subwave, uptrending wave 5{-8}.

 Reading the chart.
 Price movements — waves – – in Elliott wave analysis are labeled with numbers within trending waves and letters with corrective waves.
 The subscripts — numbers in curly brackets — designate the wave’s degree, which, in Elliott wave analysis, means the relative position of a wave within the larger and smaller structures that make up the chart.
 R.N.
 Elliott, who in the 1930s developed the form of analysis that bears his name, viewed the chart as a complex structure of smaller waves nested within larger waves, which in turn are nested within still larger waves.
 In mathematics it’s called a fractal structure, where at every scale the pattern is similar to the others.